 The technical activities of DEIS are currently carried out within framework of the following technical committees involving experts from academia and industry.

 Gathering knowledge on insulation aging and failure mechanisms; helping to develop IEEE standards for evaluating material and insulation life under different stress factors.
-Providing leadership, information and coordination through organization of technical meetings, workshops, sessions and publications.
+Providing leadership, information, and coordination through the organization of technical meetings, workshops, sessions, and publications.
 Develop or revise guides for the use of statistics in the evaluation of electrical insulation properties.
+Learn more about the committee here.

-Chair: Dr. Marek Florkowski, ABB Corporate Research, Krakow, Poland
+Chair: Prof. Marek Florkowski, AGH University of Krakow, Poland

 Chair: Dr. Liming Wang, Tsinghua University, China